mowemcfc/discRSS/README.md

 ## Overview

-DiscRSS is a web interface for managing RSS subscriptions and notifications through Discord.It aims to provide a completely free experience for personal users.
-Additionally, it aims toprovide a solid point of reference for anyone looking to implement similar functionality.
+DiscRSS is a web interface for managing RSS subscriptions and notifications through Discord.
+It aims to provide a completely free experience for personal users.
+Additionally, it aims to provide a solid point of reference for anyone looking to implement similar functionality.

 ## Purpose